iam-shubham03/Blogger/README.md

 Simple blogging website made using express, node,js and mongodB

-Use ".../create" to create a Blog
+Use ".../compose" in URL to create a Blog